Michael Keaton on lessons startups can learn from 'The Founder'

 Today, McDonald's sells billions of burgers across the globe.
 But in 1954, it was a humble startup.

-The movie "The Founder", hitting theatres worldwide this weekend, tells the story of its startup phase.
+The movie "The Founder", hitting cinemas worldwide this weekend, tells the story of its early years.
 Michael Keaton plays Ray Kroc, the man who turned a family-run California burger stand into a vast empire.
 It's a tale Keaton compares to another startup success story with a somewhat contentious beginning.

 Kroc took on the fast food idea pioneered by Dick and Mac McDonald.
 The brothers were hard-working and exacting, but their attempts to franchise their idea had failed.
 As with the story of nascent startup Facebook, when Mark Zuckerberg made a success of an idea rooted in his work with the Winklevoss brothers, it took an outsider to take the idea and build it into something huge.

-Kroc may have undercut the values of family he espoused to the brothers, but he sure knew how to build a business.
+Kroc may have undercut the family values he espoused to the brothers, but he sure knew how to build a business.
 And so, with a little help from Keaton, here's what startups can learn from "The Founder", the story of the man who didn't found McDonald's.
-Follow these tips to supersize your profits and you'll really be lovin' it!
+Follow these tips to supersize your profits and you'll really be lovin' it.

 Be tough